Vintage Rolex Comparisons: Rolex 5512 VS 5513

 Rolex Submariner 5512

 The Rolex Submariner 5512 was first introduced in 1959.
 As part of Rolex’s flagship dive watch collection, the newest Rolex at that time featured changes to the usual design.
-The new Rolex Submariner had a larger case than its predecessors and impressed with its 40mm case design.
-Another new aspect of the Rolex Submariner 5512 was the introduction of crown guards which were kept in place with future Rolex Submariner 5512 watch releases.
+The Rolex Submariner had a larger case than its predecessors and impressed with its 40mm case design.
+Another aspect of the Rolex Submariner 5512 was the introduction of crown guards which were kept in place with future Rolex Submariner 5512 watch releases.

 Rolex produced the Rolex Submariner 5512 until 1980.
 During that time, this model of watch saw various updates and additions, but kept its signature 40mm case and crown guard inclusions throughout the two decades.